1989 COLLECTOR’s CHOICE BASEBALL CARDS

 The 1989 Collector’s Choice set contains 363 total cards and features every notable player from the 1988 MLB season.
 What made this particular release so special was the unique vertical card design concept.
 Rather than having the traditional horizontal layout, each card in the ’89 Collector’s Choice set is vertically oriented.
 This allowed for more creative photography and larger close-up images of the players.
 Many collectors at the time were impressed with how the vertical design gave each card a modern, cutting-edge feel compared to the standard issues from other manufacturers.

-Read also: VALUABLE TOPPS BASEBALL CARDS 1988
+Read also: MOST VALUABLE BROOKS ROBINSON BASEBALL CARDS

 In addition to the innovative vertical design, Collector’s Choice was known to often feature rarer action shots or posed photography rather than the typical uniform headshots.
 The ’89 set delivered on this with many cards showing players in the midst of swinging a bat, winding up a pitching motion or fielding a ball.
 Some examples include Ken Griffey Jr’s powerful swing, Orel Hershiser delivering a pitch and Graig Nettles snagging a line drive.
 These unique photos helped each player’s card to really pop and stand out in a collector’s binder.